InbaKrish/Learnings_zettlekasten/BlogPosts/Obsidian to Github page - Automated Blog pipeline.md

 **But there's a issue**, with the above command the text content of the files get synced, but Obsidian handles the attachment in a different way like in the root folder (default) or as per the folder configuration configured by the individuals.

-To handle that, use the below python script (written for linux, modify accordingly for windows/other OS, or ask straight to a chat LLMs) which looks for the image files with the markdown content and finds the respective file within the obsidian source attachment folder and modifies the content within the hugo's content folder.
+To handle that, use the below python script (written for linux, modify accordingly for windows/other OS, or ask straight to a LLM chatbot) which looks for the image files within the markdown content and finds the respective file within the obsidian source attachment folder and modifies the content within the hugo's content folder.
 ```python
 import os
 import re